michalusio/Parser/README.md

 - Will be continuously improved in time
 - Has full TypeScript support and is made with `strict` mode on
-- It's made in the _Simplicity first_ philosophy
+- Is made in the _Simplicity first_ philosophy

 ##### As of now it contains the following combinators: